-When the EZ-ICE board is installed, the performance of some system signals change.
+When the EZ-ICE board is installed, the performance on some system signals changes.
 Design your system to be compatible with the following system interface signal changes introduced by the EZ-ICE board:

-- EZ-ICE emulation introduces an 8 ns propagation delay between your target circuitry and the DSP on the RESET signal. - EZ-ICE emulation introduces an 8 ns propagation delay between your target circuitry and the DSP on the \overline{BR} signal. - EZ-ICE emulation ignores RESET and BR when singlestepping. - EZ-ICE emulation ignores RESET and BR when in Emulator Space (DSP halted). - EZ-ICE emulation ignores the state of target BR in certain modes.
-As a result, the target system may take control of the DSP's external memory bus only if bus grant (BG) is asserted by the EZ-ICE board's DSP.
+- EZ-ICE emulation introduces an 8 ns propagation delay between your target circuitry and the DSP on the RESET signal. - EZ-ICE emulation introduces an 8 ns propagation delay between your target circuitry and the DSP on the BR signal. - EZ-ICE emulation ignores RESET and BR when singlestepping. - EZ-ICE emulation ignores RESET and BR when in Emulator Space (DSP halted). - EZ-ICE emulation ignores the state of target \overline{BR} in certain modes.
+As a result, the target system may take control of the DSP's external memory bus only if bus grant (\overline{BG}) is asserted by the EZ-ICE board's DSP.